 Skip to contents

-This article demonstrates the two multi-horizon superior predictive ability tests from Quaedvlieg (2021), implemented in forecastdom as uspa_mh_test() and aspa_mh_test().
-Both tests compare a path of forecasts at horizons h=1,,Hh = 1, \dots, H rather than each horizon in isolation, and use a moving-block bootstrap to obtain critical values that account for serial dependence in the loss-differential path.
+This article demonstrates the two multi-horizon superior predictive ability tests of Quaedvlieg (2021), implemented in forecastdom as uspa_mh_test() and aspa_mh_test().
+Both compare a whole path of forecasts at horizons h=1,,Hh = 1, \dots, H rather than each horizon in isolation, and both use a moving-block bootstrap whose critical values absorb the serial dependence in the loss-differential path.

-• Uniform SPA (uSPA\mathrm{uSPA}) — null: the benchmark is at least as good as the competitor at every horizon.
-Test statistic is the minimum of horizon-wise standardized loss differentials.
+• Uniform SPA (uSPA\mathrm{uSPA}).
+The null is that the benchmark is at least as good as the competitor at every horizon.
+The test statistic is the minimum of the horizon-wise standardized loss differentials.

-• Average SPA (aSPA\mathrm{aSPA}) — null: the benchmark is at least as good as the competitor on a (user-specified) weighted average of horizons.
-Test statistic is the standardized weighted average loss differential.
+• Average SPA (aSPA\mathrm{aSPA}).
+The null is that the benchmark is at least as good as the competitor on a user-specified weighted average of horizons.
+The test statistic is the standardized weighted-average loss differential.

 library(forecastdom)